jruales/Reading-List-2016/README.md

 ## Books

 ### Fiction
-* [4% done] Ready Player One by Ernest Cline
+* [4% done] Ready Player One by Ernest Cline {Recommended on Andrej Karpathy's Goodreads reviews}
-* El héroe discreto by Mario Vargas Llosa
+* El héroe discreto by Mario Vargas Llosa {Personally recommended by C.S. in early 2016 to enrich my Spanish vocabulary and syntax}
-* The Goldfinch by Donna Tartt
+* The Goldfinch by Donna Tartt {Personally recommended by H.M.}
+* Harry Potter e la pietra filosofale by J. K. Rowling {Personally recommended by H.M. in 2015.
+While recommended in English, I'll read it in Italian to practice the language}

 ### Non-Fiction -- Instructive
+* [35% done] How To Win Friends and Influence People by Dale Carnegie {Personally recommended by M.Y. in 2015}
-* [32% done] The Design of Everyday Things by Donald ("Don") Norman
+* [32% done] The Design of Everyday Things by Donald ("Don") Norman {Recommended on Coursera's HCI course I took several years ago}
-* [28% done] Don't Make Me Think by Steve Krug
+* [28% done] Don't Make Me Think: A Common Sense Approach to Web Usability by Steve Krug {Recommended on Coursera's HCI course?}
-* [26% done] Understanding Comics: The Invisible Art by Scott McCloud
+* [26% done] Understanding Comics: The Invisible Art by Scott McCloud {Recommended on Bret Victor's website, I found out about it in early 2016}
-* Rocket Surgery Made Easy by Steve Krug
+* Rocket Surgery Made Easy by Steve Krug {Probably advertised within "Don't Make Me Think"}
-* Moonwalking with Einstein by Joshua Foer
+* Moonwalking with Einstein by Joshua Foer {Mentioned in passing by M.C. in late 2015}
-* Mindset: The New Psychology of Success by Carol Dweck
+* Mindset: The New Psychology of Success by Carol Dweck {Advocated by Khan Academy and recommended on Gates Notes blog}

 ### Non-Fiction -- Biographical/Historical
-* [40% done] "Surely You're Joking, Mr. Feynman!": Adventures of a Curious Character by Richard Feynman
+* [40% done] "Surely You're Joking, Mr. Feynman!": Adventures of a Curious Character by Richard Feynman {Recommended on Andrej Karpathy's Goodreads reviews}
-* Buffett: The Making of an American Capitalist by Roger Lowenstein
+* Buffett: The Making of an American Capitalist by Roger Lowenstein {Personally recommended by M.C. in late 2015}
-* The Idea Factory: Bell Labs and the Great Age of American Innovation by Jon Gertner
+* The Idea Factory: Bell Labs and the Great Age of American Innovation by Jon Gertner {Recommended on Andrej Karpathy's Goodreads reviews}